 How do you deal with criticism?
 When criticised, do you take offence?
 Ignore?
 Defend?
 Where most of us dread or avoid criticism, a better option is to choose to welcome it.
 View it constructively, as if someone is offering you a gift – a gift that you can choose to accept or decline.
 Think of … Continued

 When debriefing post success or failure, are you separating your feelings from facts?
-One of the biggest mistakes we can make reflecting upon past events is emotional reasoning.
+One of the biggest mistakes we can make while reflecting upon past events is to justify our feelings with emotional reasoning.
 Just because you feel something, does not make it true.
-Or, just because something is true, doesn’t mean that your feelings will always align to support the facts.
-An … Continued
+Or, just because something is true, doesn’t mean that your feelings … Continued

 Your nerves are like a nuclear reactor.
 If you switch them off, you miss out on an abundant source of energy.
 If you have a nervous meltdown, you spew toxic waste everywhere.
 When managed correctly, your nerves fire you up.
 They make you smarter, happier, and give you quicker reflexes.
 Your nerves are there to … Continued